 Listen to your gut.
 That 4 minutes is designed to make it an easy choice for you.

 Before every speed dating event, I send a message with a few friendly reminders to attendees.
 One of the most important things on the list is to show up as your best self.

 There is no dress code at speed dating because I want people to be completely comfortable.
-However if being comfortable means you haven’t brushed your teeth , or put on deodorant today; forgotten to change after hot yoga; or kept a stained/ripped shirt in your dating wardrobe – that’s a speed dating blunder.
+However if being comfortable means you haven’t taken care of your basic hygiene, or kept stained/tattered clothing in your wardrobe – that’s a speed dating blunder.

 Putting in a bit of effort not only shows your dates that you care about yourself, but it could make a difference in your match results.

 Lacking the ability to live in the moment.

 When you sign up for speed dating you’re indicating that you’ll be present for 2 hours.
 It’s a speed dating blunder to constantly check your watch, tear through Q & As, and forget to give your full attention to the task at hand: your 4 minute date.
 Focus on each person at a time to get the most potential out of the night.